What data is stored

 Where is it stored

-NStack have 4 databases.
+NStack has 4 databases.
 All are hosted on Amazons datacenter "eu-west-1" in Ireland.

 MySQL via AWS RDS: All persistent data to run the platform: users, permissions, content, user generated content etc